cypress-io/cypress-documentation/source/guides/guides/web-security.md

 As a workaround, you may be able to use {% url "`window.postMessage`" https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage %} to directly communicate with these iframes and control them (if the 3rd party iframe supports it).

-Other than that, you'll have to wait for us to implement API's to support this (check our {% issue 136 'open issue' %}), or you can {% url "disable web security" web-security#Disabling-Web-Security %}.
+Other than that, you'll have to wait for us to implement APIs to support this (check our {% issue 136 'open issue' %}), or you can {% url "disable web security" web-security#Disabling-Web-Security %}.

 ## Insecure Content